aldrickdev/Kai_Tornado_Tutorial/docs/markdown/complete_styling.md

   text-align: center;
 }

+.latest-values-table {
+  font-size: 15px;
+}

+/* Selects all elements with the id of statistics_container */
 #statistics_container {
+  /* Sets the width to 17.25 character widths and the height to 12.75 character widths */
   width: 17.25em;
   height: 12.75em;

+  /* Sets the margin to auto allowing the browser to set the left and right margins to equal values */
   margin: auto;

+  /* Sets the margin to a character width */
   margin-right: 1em;

+  /* Sets the position to relative so that you can position it relative to its normal position */
   position: relative;
 }

+/* Selects all sections the are inside of elements with a class vertical-center inside elements with the id of statistics_container */
 #statistics_container > .vertical-center > section {
+  /* Centers the text */
   text-align: center;
 }

+/* Selects all sections that are inside a div, inside an element with the id of statistics_container */
 #statistics_container > div > section {
+  /* Sets the height to 16.75 of a characters width */
   height: 16.75em;
 }

+/* Selects elements with the id of statistic-table-title */
 #statistic-table-title {
+  /* Sets the display mode to flex, allowing you to put components side by side */
   display: flex;

+  /* Sets the direction of the content to be vertical */
   flex-direction: column;

+  /* Sets the margins around the children to be equal */
   justify-content: space-around;
 }

 #statistic-table {
+  /* Sets the display mode to flex, allowing you to put components side by side */
   display: flex;
 }

+/* Selects the elements with the class content-panel that is a child of elements with the class name vertical-center that is a child of an element with the id of statistics_container */
 #statistics_container > .vertical-center > .content-panel {
+  /* Sets the font size to small */
   font-size: small;
 }